The Lord of the Rings (1978 film): Music

 The film score was composed by Leonard Rosenman.
-Bakshi wanted to include music by Led Zeppelin but producer Saul Zaentz insisted upon an orchestral score because he would not be able to release the band's music on his Fantasy Records label.
-Rosenman wanted a large score, involving a 100-piece orchestra, 100-piece mixed choir and 100-piece boy choir, but ended up with a smaller ensemble.
-Bakshi initially called his score "majestic," but later stated that he hated Rosenman's score, which he found to be too cliché.
+Bakshi wanted to include music by Led Zeppelin.
+However, producer Saul Zaentz insisted upon an orchestral score because he would not be able to release the band's music on his Fantasy Records label.
+Rosenman wanted a large score, involving a 100-piece orchestra, 100-piece mixed choir and 100-piece boy choir; however, he ended up with a smaller ensemble.
+Bakshi initially called his score "majestic."
+Heter stated that he hated Rosenman's score, which he found to be too cliché.

 In Lord of the Rings: Popular Culture in Global Context, Ernest Mathijs writes that Rosenman's score "is a middle ground between his more sonorous but dissonant earlier scores and his more traditional (and less challenging) sounding music [...]
 In the final analysis, Rosenman's score has little that marks it out as distinctively about Middle Earth, relying on traditions of music (including film music) more than any specific attempt to paint a musical picture of the different lands and peoples of Tolkien's imagination."
 The film's score was issued as a double-LP soundtrack album in 1978.
 The album reached number 33 in the Canadian RPM Magazine album charts on February 24, 1979.